Dr Adam Tyson

 Research interests

 My research is collaborative and interdisciplinary.
 Since 2004 I have studied processes of political transition in Indonesia, the third largest democracy (and fourth most populous country) in the world.
 My research focuses on the unintended consequences that have arisen in Indonesia since the transition to democracy in 1998.
 I am interested in the ways in which liberal reforms produced illiberal outcomes in newly decentralised Indonesia, based on comparative evidence of ethnic and religious revivalism.
-In addition, my research considers why democracy complicates efforts to achieve environmental sustainability and development pledges in Indonesia and Malaysia.
+In addition, my research considers why democracy complicates efforts to achieve environmental sustainability and development pledges in Indonesia and Malaysia, as well as administrative reform in contemporary China.

 I find that international providers of development aid and assistance are often manipulated by local ‘clients’ who have their own political agendas, thus adding a level of complexity to the study of patron-client relations.
 I am currently leading a collaborative research project concerning the design, communication and impact of evidence-based forestry in Indonesia https://www.britac.ac.uk/international-partnership-and-mobility-2016-awards-list.